 So this is the place I couldn’t get into and believe me I tried.
-I walked around it and was prepared to sneak up the back way.
+I walked around it and tried to sneak up the back way.
 Not a chance!

 You can’t imagine how exhausted I was after the last temple for the day.
 I took a break right then and there and had another ice coffee and some fried rice.
 It was lunch time after all and my breakfast had been hours ago.
 Thus refreshed I was ready to go back to the hotel.
 We left the Angkor Tom complex through the North Gate which was in better condition than its counterpart.